MysterV/discord-snippets/README.md

 ## Footer
-This project is licensed under CC0 1.0 (Public Domain Dedication).
+Everything in this repository is licensed under CC0 1.0 (Public Domain Dedication).
 See [CC0 1.0 Summary](https://creativecommons.org/publicdomain/zero/1.0/) for (human-readable) details.
 See [LICENSE](./LICENSE) for legal code.